 Frequently Asked Questions

-Why is my AC making a loud buzzing noise?
+Why is my AC making a loud buzzing noise in the summer?

 What does it mean when my AC is making a clicking noise?